The scaling limit of random simple triangulations and random simple quadrangulations: Planar maps and plane trees

 \subsection{Plane trees}

 A plane tree (resp. planted plane tree) is a planar map $G$ (resp.\ planted planar map $(G,\xi)$) such that $G$ is a tree\footnote{It is relatively common to define a planted plane tree as a pair $(T,v)$ where $T$ is a plane tree and $v$ is a degree-one vertex of $T$.
 Our definition, which is equivalent, can be recovered by deleting the plant vertex and its incident edge, and rooting at the corner thereby created.}.
 If $\rT=(T,\xi)$ is a planted plane tree then recalling that $\v(\xi)$ is the root vertex of $\rT$, we may speak of parents, children, ancestors, descendants in the usual way.
-In particular, for each $w \in V(T) \setminus \{\v(\xi)\}$ we write $p(w)=p_{\rT}(w)$ for the parent of $w$.
+For each $w \in V(T)$ we write $|w|=d_T(\xi,w)$, and call $|w|$ the generation of $w$.
+We also write $k(w)=k_T(w)$ for the number of children of $w$, and if $w \ne \v(\xi)$ then we write $p(w)=p_{\rT}(w)$ for the parent of $w$.

 \nomenclature[Ut]{$\mathrm{U}_{\mathrm{T}}$}{Ulam--Harris encoding of $\mathrm{T}$} The {\em Ulam--Harris encoding} is the injective function $U=U_{\rT}:V(T) \to \bigcup_{i \ge 0} \mathbb{N}^i$ defined as follows (let $\N^0=\{\emptyset\}$ by convention).
 First, set $U(\v(\xi)) = \emptyset$.
 For every other vertex $w \in V(T)$, consider the unique path $\v(\xi)=v_0,v_1,\ldots,v_k=w$ from $\v(\xi)$ to $w$.
 For $1 \le i \le k$ let $n_i$ be such that $v_i$ is the $n_i$'th child of $v_{i-1}$, in cyclic order around $v_{i-1}$ starting from $\kr{v_{i-1}}{v_{i-2}}$ if $i \ge 2$ or from $\xi$ if $i=1$.
 Then set $U(w)=n_1n_2\ldots n_k \in \N^{k}$.
 In other words, the root receives label $\emptyset$ and for each $i \ge 1$ the label of any $i$'th child is obtained recursively by concatenating the integer $i$ to the label of its parent.
 It is easily verified that (the isomorphism class of) $\rT$ can be recovered from the set of labels $\{U(v): v \in V(T)\}$.